armandofox/armandofox.github.io/_pages/music-theater/lagses.md

-In October I had the great pleasure of performing [**Cantos De Mi Tierra**](http://cantosdemitierra.com/), an all-Spanish-language program of songs with four amazing Latinx singers from mexico, puerto rico, and cuba.
-The 1-hour show included everything from traditional and folk music of those homelands Shakira and Marc Anthony.
+In October I had the great pleasure of performing [**Cantos De Mi Tierra**](http://cantosdemitierra.com/), an all-Spanish-language program of songs with four amazing Latinx singers from Mexico, Puerto Rico, and Cuba.
+The 1-hour show included everything from traditional/folk music of those lands to Shakira and Marc Anthony.

 The shows sold out immediately, and we've now been able to add two